“Carbon footprint” is a term you’ve probably been hearing a lot of lately. But if you’re not 100 percent sure what it means, you’re in good company.

 Among more developed and industrialized countries, the lowest on the list are Sweden and Switzerland, with 4.27 and 4.52 tCO2e per capita.

-Why do greenhouse gas emissions by country vary so much?
+Why do national average carbon footprints vary so much?

 There are a lot of reasons, but it boils down to a combination of having money to burn—and deciding whether to burn it.
 There’s also a bit of luck involved, like the climate you live in and the natural resources you’re surrounded by.